CarlosC-F/Resume_Scanner/README.md

 My final project for my BIA 485 Applications of AI in Business Class is a resume/job scanner.
 The goal of the model is to determine whether a resume is a good fit, partial fit, or no fit when it comes to a certain job description.

+The models that I used were Logistic Regression, Balanced Logistic Regression, and Random Forest.

 Link to Dataset on HuggingFace: https://huggingface.co/datasets/cnamuangtoun/resume-job-description-fit/viewer